TT Talk - The influence of CINS

 The energy devoted by CINS members coming together to share good operational practice, highlight risks and increase safety is bringing benefit to the entire unit load industry.

-has grown its membership to include some 16 liner operators, representing over70% of container slot capacity.
+has grown its membership to include some 16 liner operators, representing over

 While structural changes and consolidation in the industry may have an impact, the likelihood is that the penetration across the industry will continue to grow - not least because the value proposition is continually strengthening.